Mid-Century Modern Majesty in Palm Springs CA

-The tour was fascinating; a combination of Jade’s encyclopedic knowledge of this town where he grew up was interspersed with taped commentary from architecture experts about the details of the houses.
+The tour was fascinating; a combination of Jade’s encyclopedic knowledge of the town where he grew up was interspersed with taped commentary from architecture experts about the details of the houses.

-Not only houses, but also well-known buildings with special architectural features were included.
-Some of these are the Palm Springs Visitor’s Center, which was once a gas station, and City Hall, near the neighborhood known as the Movie Colony.
+Not only houses but also well-known buildings with special architectural features were included.
+Some of these are the Palm Springs Visitor’s Center, which was once a gas station, and Palm Springs City Hall, near the neighborhood known as the Movie Colony.

 The Agua Caliente Tribe

-The Agua Caliente Indian tribe, now just fewer than 300 people, own 32,000 acres, some of which is inside Palm Spring’s city limits.
+The Agua Caliente Indian tribe, now just fewer than 300 people, owns 32,000 acres, some of which is inside Palm Spring’s city limits.

 We got a chance to learn about how the tribe lived hundreds of years ago on a Jeep trip that took us out into the desert to right above the San Andreas Fault.

 According to Dick Hoffman, who has led Jeep tours out of Indio, California, with Desert Adventures here for 17 years, the most important plant used by the Cahuilla was the creosote plant.

 “It was their drug store, for everything that ailed them,” he said, as we basked in the warm sunshine at the natural oasis formed below the fault line.

 The fault runs for 800 miles right below us, separating the Pacific and the North America plates, and Dick said that there are 8-10 tremors here every day, happening one mile below the surface.